azrulhasni/keymico/README.md

 -   Both CockhroachDB and Minio are sync across AZs so that data loss is minimised

 -   We also mounted two disks per setup for Minio to use.
+Each disk is around 100GB in size.

 -   Keycloak is not setup as a cluster.
 Despite that, given that Keycloak’s database is highly available, Keycloak access is maintained even in the